IDMNYU/DM997X-Thesis-FA15/accountability_partners.md

 * Conduct a weekly review
  * Review each other's calendar weekly
  * Review each other's project tasks (are they actionable?) weekly; Are they complete?
-* Take notes for one another whenever your partner is presenting.
+* Take notes for each other's presentations
 * Be each other's editor for the thesis paper
  * Read, proofread, and edit each other's thesis paper assignments.
 * Provide moral support and encouragement